ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    Note that this applies also if C uses the EDHOC + OSCORE combined request (see {{RFC9668}}), hence combining EDHOC message\_3 with the first OSCORE-protected request to access a protected resource at the RS.

-If, instead, the reverse reverse message flow is used, then the following differences compared to what is described above apply:
+If, instead, the reverse message flow is used, then the following differences compared to what is described above apply:

 * EAD\_REQUEST\_CREATION\_HINTS and EAD\_CRED\_BY\_VALUE are included in EDHOC message\_2 by C, in order to ask the RS to provide the Request Creation Hints information and to specify AUTH\_CRED\_the RS by value in ID\_CRED\_I, respectively.